AuCson/aucson.github.io/_pages/about.md

 I am currently a first-year Ph.D. student at Uninversity of Southern California, advised by [Prof. Xiang Ren](http://ink-ron.usc.edu/xiangren/).

 Generally, my research interest lies in **Natural Language Processing** and **Machine Learning**.
-I have been working on interpretation techniques of neural network predictions and dialogue systems.
+I have been working on continual learning and interpretation techniques of neural network predictions.
+Prior to these, I studied dialogue systems.

 I am always interested in **understanding** the capability of machine learning models in handling **complicated semantics in language**, and **enhancing the capability in the way indicated**.

 ## News

 - Jul.
 2020: Two papers accepted at Lifelong Learning workshop@ICML 2020 and Continual Learning workshop@ICML 2020.
-We proposed a task-free continual learning algorithm and studied its performance in popular benchmarks.
-We proposed a task setup for visually grounded continual compostional phrase learning.
+We studied a task-free continual learning algorithm, and proposed a task setup for visually grounded continual compostional phrase learning.

 - Apr.
 2020: Our paper about reducing unintended bias in hate speech classifiers by regularizing post-hoc explanations was accepted at ACL 2020.
 Media posts: [USC](https://viterbischool.usc.edu/news/2020/07/context-reduces-racial-bias-in-hate-speech-detection-algorithms/), [Unite.AI](https://www.unite.ai/new-study-attempts-to-improve-hate-speech-detection-algorithms/), [ScienceDaily](https://www.sciencedaily.com/releases/2020/07/200707113229.htm).